Custom Types

 Flex properties

 ObjectBox supports properties where the type is not known at compile time using Object in Java or Any? in Kotlin.
 These "flex properties" can store types like integers, floating point values, strings and byte arrays.
 Or lists and maps (using string keys) of those.
-Some limitations apply, see the FlexObjectConverter class documentation for details.
+In the database these properties are stored as byte arrays.

 @Entity